 According to their about page the current editor-in-chief of the paper is Somayya Jabarti and she is the first woman editor-in-chief of a Saudi Arabian national newspaper.
 The readership is largely drawn from foreign residents.

-According Reporters Without Borders, Saudi Arabia ranks low for press freedom at 168/180 on the 2017 World Press Freedom Index and indicates that Saudi Arabia has no independent media, the authorities tolerate neither political parties, unions, nor human rights groups, and the level of self-censorship is extremely high.”
+According to Reporters Without Borders, Saudi Arabia ranks low for press freedom at 170/180 on the 2017 World Press Freedom Index and indicates that Saudi Arabia has no independent media, the authorities tolerate neither political parties, unions, nor human rights groups, and the level of self-censorship is extremely high.”

 In review, the Saudi Gazette appears to have a pro-reform tone, for example: “Over 9,000 women attend two league matches“.
 Articles are typically sourced either through quotes or sourced to SPA, which is the official news agency of Saudi Arabia, which is owned and controlled by the government.
 However, the Saudi Gazette covers world news through credible least biased news agencies such as AFP, AP, and Reuters.
-Overall, we rate the Saudi Gazette left-center biased due to their pro-reform, liberal (in a Saudi sense) political stance on national news and factually high due to credible sourcing of world news.
+Overall, we rate the Saudi Gazette left-center biased due to their pro-reform, liberal (in a Saudi sense) political stance on national news and factually Mixed due to the promotion of pro-state propaganda.
 (M. Huitsing 1/16/2018)